commonknowledge/movement-app/scripts/localising-issues.md

 - _Rent is Just Too High_ - East London is bad.
 In Hackney for example people spent on average 140% of their take home pay on rent.
 - _Hackney Council Declares Climate Emergency_ - It's the hottest February on record compared to the coldest last year - that we need to get serious about climate change.
 - _End Homelessness in Hackney_ - Hackney is one of the ten worst areas in the UK for homelessness.

+## Person picked RENT

+- Ok, here's what you can do.
+- The London Renters Union agrees that the rent is too high.
+Londoners face the highest rents in Europe.
+Many of us live with the threat of eviction or in unsafe housing.
+- So how do you feel about coming along to the Hackney branch’s next public meeting?
+It’s this *Saturday from 12:00 pm - 2:00 pm, at Roundchapel, 1D Glenarm Rd, E5 0LY*.
+You can talk about any housing problems you face and learn how we can make London a better place for renters.